swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 In the previous chapters you logged predictions with BentoML's native monitoring and generated a local drift report with Evidently AI.
-This chapter moves that stack into the cloud: a Fluent Bit sidecar tails the local monitoring files, buffers them, and uploads them to S3 in batches, while a scheduled GitHub Actions workflow refreshes the drift report from the logs in S3.
-Fluent Bit is the de facto log shipper in Kubernetes.
+This chapter moves that stack into the cloud using Fluent Bit, the de facto log shipper in Kubernetes.
+A Fluent Bit sidecar tails the local monitoring files, buffers them, and uploads them to S3 in batches.
+A scheduled GitHub Actions workflow refreshes the drift report from the logs in S3.

 In this chapter, you will learn how to: